Updated June 2020

 Just as with Warner Animation above, there are simply too many great films based on Manga and Anime for us to list them all separately.
 Ranging from Death Note and Ghost in the Shell through to Old Boy and Akira.
-Each one reflecting an art form that has had global impact in both vision, stories and animated innovation.With all the films listed a mere tip of much larger iceberg when exploring the treasure trove of Manga.
+Each one reflecting an art form that has had a global impact in both vision, stories and animated innovation.With all the films listed a mere tip of the much larger iceberg when exploring the treasure trove of Manga.
 However, despite its cultural impact and a history dating back the 18th Century.
 Manga has only relatively recently become a part of western pop culture and film.

 However, as its global popularity has grown, Manga and Anime have provided us with some of the finest comic book stories in film.
 Stories that have often been translated into westernised filmmaking with mixed results.
 Whether that be through remakes of classic manga/anime films or fresh interpretations of the Japanese art form.
-But for us, we advise you stick to the original Japanese and Korean films that brought Manga to the western world.
+But for us, we advise you to stick to the original Japanese and Korean films that brought Manga to the western world.
 Films that injected difference and diversity into the comic book movie landscape.
-Taking us from coming of age, to science fiction and revenge drama.
+Taking us from coming of age to science fiction and revenge drama.

 Iron Man (2008)

-By 2006 Jon Favreau found himself in the directors chair, as pre-production finally got underway after years of delay.
+By 2006 Jon Favreau found himself in the director’s chair, as pre-production finally got underway after years of delay.
 With Favreau clear that Iron Man should reflect a man’s rebirth as his world changed.
-And it’s here that the casting of Robert Downey Jr provided the film with stroke of pure genius.
+And it’s here that the casting of Robert Downey Jr provided the film with a stroke of pure genius.
 Ultimately casting an actor who was also in the process of reinventing himself after years of addiction.
-Linking the actor with his onscreen persona in way that embedded the performance with a mix of fantasy and human reality.
+Linking the actor with his onscreen persona in a way that embedded the performance with a mix of fantasy and human reality.
 Ensuring Robert Downey Jr became the character in way few other actors could have ever achieved.
-While in turn creating one of the finest on screen anti-heroes in film history.
+While in turn creating one of the finest on-screen anti-heroes in film history.

 Richie Rich (1994)

 By 1994 Macaulay Culkin had cemented his place as the most successful child star of the modern era.
 His journey from 1990s Home Alone leading to eight motion pictures in just four years.
-A tiring and all consuming feat for even the most well established adult stars.
-Let alone a 13 year old boy whose life was directed by an overbearing father.
+A tiring and all-consuming feat for even the most well-established adult stars.
+Let alone a 13-year-old boy whose life was directed by an overbearing father.
 Therefore, by the time Richie Rich came into production Culkin was showing signs of exhaustion and depression.
 Signs that are not only evident on screen but also tie him to the overarching sadness of the character he portrays.